Gareth224/hello-world/README.md

 # hello-world
 new repository
+I am a human
-hi my name is gareth i am from Jamaica and now i am living in Amaerica
+my name is gareth i am from Jamaica now i am living in America